 If you turn in your documents at another office besides the International Office, ensure that your documents receive a date received stamp; otherwise your application will not be accepted.

 Originals must always be submitted.
-Don't forget to bring them with you when submitting your documents in person.
+Do not forget to bring them with you when submitting your documents in person.

 In addition please send electronic versions of all documents to the International Office (combined in one pdf file having an average resolution and a maximum file size of 1.5 MB).